Fieldwork

 Room and Board Arrangements:

-OUR HQ Students and most staff members will be staying in a dedicated house in a quiet neighbourhood in Ras al Hadd in the Sharqiyah region.
-The accommodations are shared bedrooms, with three to five persons per room, a basic shower and squat toilet in each room.
+OUR HQ Students and most staff members will be staying in a dedicated house in a quiet neighbourhood in the city of Sur, in the Sharqiyah region.
+The accommodations are shared bedrooms, with three to five persons per room, and usually basic shower and toilet in each room.
 Sheets and pillows will be provided, but participants should bring towels and sleeping bags.
-FEE OVERVIEW The field school fees cover in-field transportation, field equipment, accommodation, all meals except Friday, instructor fees and field trips to ancestral Sharqiyah region.
+FEE OVERVIEW The field school fees cover in-field transportation, field equipment, accommodation, all meals except Friday, instructor fees and field trips to sites of interest in the area.
 Weekends are yours to explore the cultural and natural attractions in the area Airfare and your personal gear are your responsibility.
 At the end of the Field Program, students will receive a certificate of participation stating the hours and activities of the training.
 Participants that perform remarkably well may receive a letter of recommendation from our organisation upon request.

 Contact Information: